Tomahawkd/tomahawkd.github.io/course/postgraduate/forensics.md

    can be presented as valid digital evidence in a court of law.

 # W8: Anti-forensics
+Anti-forensics is the discipline that tries to evade and thwart the forensic process through the implementation of attacks and adoption of adversarial actions.

 ## Adversarial Actions
 - **Destroy**
   Potentially useful digital forensic evidence of their activities (wiping logs)